jongpie/NebulaQueryAndSearch/README.md

 **Advanced Usage:** Search several objects

 ```
-SObjectQueryBuilder accountQuery  = new SObjectQueryBuilder(Schema.Account.SObjectType);                  // Create an instance of SObjectQueryBuilder for the Account object
+Query accountQuery  = new Query(Schema.Account.SObjectType);                  // Create an instance of Query for the Account object
-SObjectQueryBuilder contactQuery  = new SObjectQueryBuilder(Schema.Contact.SObjectType);                  // Create an instance of SObjectQueryBuilder for the Contact object
+Query contactQuery  = new Query(Schema.Contact.SObjectType);                  // Create an instance of Query for the Contact object
-SObjectQueryBuilder leadQuery     = new SObjectQueryBuilder(Schema.Lead.SObjectType);                     // Create an instance of SObjectQueryBuilder for the Lead object
+Query leadQuery     = new Query(Schema.Lead.SObjectType);                     // Create an instance of Query for the Lead object
-List<SObjectQueryBuilder> queries = new List<SObjectQueryBuilder>{contactQuery, accountQuery, leadQuery}; // Add the SObjectQueryBuilder queries to a list
+List<Query> queries = new List<Query>{contactQuery, accountQuery, leadQuery}; // Add the Query queries to a list

-SearchBuilder mySearch            = new SearchBuilder('my search term', queries); // Create a new SearchBuilder instance with a search term & the list of SObjectQueryBuilder queries
+RecordSearch mySearch            = new RecordSearch('my search term', queries); // Create a new RecordSearch instance with a search term & the list of Query queries
 List<List<SObject>> searchResults = mySearch.getResults();                        // Returns all search results

 /****** Resulting output *******